-Co-editing with Microsoft Office Desktop connects Egnyte to Office 365 to allow multiple users to edit a document at the same time using the Office desktop software.
-The collaborative editing can be used only with Microsoft Word™ (*.docx), Excel (*.xlsx), and PowerPoint (*.pptx) documents.
+Co-editing with Microsoft Office Desktop connects Egnyte to Office 365 to allow multiple users to edit a document simultaneously using the Office desktop software.
+The collaborative editing can be used only with Microsoft Word™ (*.docx), Excel (*.xlsx, *.xlsm), and PowerPoint (*.pptx) documents.

 Before you can use collaborative authoring with Microsoft Office, you need: